shyam3195/secert-sharing-techniques-using-python/README.md

 **Python**
 #### How to Run
 Move to Backend folder
-1. Install requirements
-`pip install -r requirements.txt`
+1. Make sure to install docker for your application
-2. Start the server
+2. Do the docker up
-`flask run`
+`docker compose up --build`